sunni426/nova-networks/Nova-Classifier/Readme.md

 # Single-Cell Classification of Protein Labels, Mechanism of Actions (MoAs), and Other Relevant Predictors

-This repository contains code for single-cell classification of protein labels, mechanism of actions (MoAs), and other relevant predictors using various deep learning models.
+This repository contains code for single-cell classification of protein labels, mechanism of actions (MoAs), and other relevant predictors using deep learning models on different cellular datasets.

 ## Table of Contents